johannst/notes/src/tools/awk.md

   For floats one can use `%N.Mf`, `N` is the total number including `.` and `M`.

+- `sprintf("fmt", expr, ...)`

+    Format the expressions according to the format string.
+Similar as `printf`, but this is a function and return value can be assigned to a variable.

 - `strftime("fmt")`

   Print time stamp formatted by `fmt`.